-So purpose of practice, actually, to change this kind of ignorance to the wisdom, or to-to be enlightened of those ignorance is our purpose of practice.
-Unless you reach Bodhidharma already [2-3 words].
-So he [2-3 words].
-But if I say so, you know, it is-I-I help [?] you.
+So purpose of practice, actually, to change this kind of ignorance to the wisdom, or to be enlightened of those ignorance is our purpose of practice.
+Unless you reach Bodhidharma already...
+But if I say so, it is-I help you.
 Crazy [laughs] crazy monk.
 I cannot say so.
-I cannot open such a big mouth [?].
+I cannot open such a big mouth.
 I can explain it, but I myself do not feel in that way.

-But I am very much encouraged about this kind of understand- [partial word]-way of thinking and way of practice that is-that is for us [?] and continuing this kind of practice.
-When you open this kind of dharma eyes, then wherever you go and you will see your teacher.
+But I am very much encouraged about this way of thinking and way of practice that is for us, and continuing this kind of practice.
+When you open this kind of dharma eyes, then wherever you go, you will see your teacher.
 You will have eyes to see your teacher.
-And even though you find a good teacher you will not, you know, stick to the teacher.
+And even though you find a good teacher you will not stick to the teacher.
 You will not rely on your teacher completely.
 And you will continue your own practice by aid of the teacher.
 Then what you will find out through teacher-there is some possibility for you to find good teacher.

-If you think there must be some good teacher somewhere [laughs], that is-the idea of-already idea of existence which is not Buddhist way of thinking.
-No teacher-no true teacher exist as long as your dharma eyes is, you know, stick to the idea of existence.
+If you think there must be some good teacher somewhere [laughs], that is already idea of existence which is not Buddhist way of thinking.
+No teacher-no true teacher exist as long as your dharma eyes stick to the idea of existence.